 Here we have a non-sequitur.
 His conclusion that Jesus would go to a homosexual wedding, does not follow from the premise presented—that Jesus did not avoid sinners and that he “spiritually connected” to them.
 Certainly, in order to be Christ-like, we should always be open to love and connect with all manner of sinners.
 I have a friend who is in prison for life because he murdered someone.
 We were friends before he did it… We are still friends today.
-But if he had invited me to help him plan out his detour into self-destruction, I would have had walk away.
+But if he had invited me to help him plan out his detour into self-destruction, I would have had to rebuke him and walk away.
 We should love the people that God has allowed to cross our paths in life, but we should never support them in their sin.
 I note his use of the wording when he writes that Jesus “supported” the woman at the well.
 What does Arterburn mean by that?
 After a few moments of conversation one can already see that she had an interest in spiritual things and Jesus reeled her in through that.
 Yet no where in Scripture do we see that Jesus “supported” the sinful lifestyles of any of the women in the examples given.
 He talked to them, yes.
 He was happy to see their inquiries about God and the kingdom.
 Certainly he was overjoyed when he saw their repentance.
 But we do not see that he went to the brothels and said, “Bless you guys!”

 I’m not trying to sound trite or disrespectful.
 I’m trying to argue a point.